PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 		- It stays constantly docked to a port that allows entry through a main gate that is under constant guard
 		- The base is kept afloat via a large Eberron Dragonshard via a captured air elemental in the engine room on the lower levels.
 		- *Entry*
-			- *Front gate*.
-High difficulty due to current circumstances.
+			- *Docking point on rooftop.* High difficulty due to current circumstances.
 Any disguise will be under heavy scrutiny.
 			- *Service hatch*.
 A small maintenance hatch is located on the bottom level leading into the engine room.
 A very small prototype airship can get them close enough to crawl through.

 	- **Threats**